-The University of Ontario Institute of Technlogy should definitely be on your list if you’re looking for an MBA in Science which will provide you with internship and company sponsored consulting projects.
-KGI’s industry connection is the key that students land with managerial roles in world’s top pharmaceutical companies like Amgen, Eily Lily, and Genentech.
+The University of Ontario Institute of Technlogy should definitely be on your list if you’re looking for an MBA in Science in which you will be provided with internships and company sponsored consulting projects.
+The industry connections are the key that students land with managerial roles in world’s top pharmaceutical companies like Amgen, Eily Lily, and Genentech.
 It ranks #942 according to U.S. News' 'Best Global Universities Ranking' list.

 The main campus of UOIT is located in the northern part of Oshawa which is shared with Durham College.
 A secondary campus is located in downtown Oshawa.
 The main campus consists of the North Oshawa Library that has about 600 study spaces.
 Students feel this area needs more of study spaces.
 Other academic buildings on campus are Gordon Wiley Building, Science Building, Simcoe Building, etc. For sports, the university provides a University Pavillon, an Athletic Centre, Tennis Centre, and Recreation and Wellness Centre.
 It also houses one of the unique research facilities in Canada, the Energy Systems, and Nuclear Research Centre, which conducts education and research programs in the area of natural resources.
 The university is also known for its Automotive Centre of Excellence located on the north of the campus.